Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 Other inventories and costs 217

-Accounts receivable (for which payments are expected more than 12 months after the reporting date) 230
+Accounts receivable (payments for which are expected more than 12 months after the reporting date) 230

 including: